puzpuzpuz/xsync/README.md

 `Map` uses a modified version of Cache-Line Hash Table (CLHT) data structure: https://github.com/LPD-EPFL/CLHT

 CLHT is built around idea to organize the hash table in cache-line-sized buckets, so that on all modern CPUs update operations complete with minimal cache-line transfer.
-Also, `Get`, `Range` and other read-only operations are obstruction-free and involve no writes to shared memory, hence no mutexes or any other sort of locks.
+Also, `Get` operations are obstruction-free and involve no writes to shared memory, hence no mutexes or any other sort of locks.
 Due to this design, in all considered scenarios `Map` outperforms `sync.Map`.

 One important difference with `sync.Map` is that only string keys are supported.
 That's because Golang standard library does not expose the built-in hash functions for `interface{}` values.